rawoof-pm/react-app/README.md

 * Go to project main folder and run npm start cli command will start the react app.
 * By default browser will open with http://localhost:3000 and app will be shown on the browser.

+## What is React Component ?
+* In React, Component is part of UI.
+* A Component is one of the core building blocks of React.
+In other words, we can say that every application you will develop in React will be made up of pieces called components.
+* Components are also re-usable, the same component can be used with different properties to display different information.